Xhosa language: Role in modern society

 The role of indigenous languages in South Africa is complex and ambiguous.
 Their use in education has been governed by legislation, beginning with the Bantu Education Act, 1953.

 At present, Xhosa is used as the main language of instruction in many primary schools and some secondary schools, but is largely replaced by English after the early primary grades, even in schools mainly serving Xhosa-speaking communities.
-The language is also studied as a subject.
+The language is also studied as a subject in such schools.

-The language of instruction at universities in South Africa is English or Afrikaans (to a diminishing extent), and Xhosa is taught as a subject, both for native and for non-native speakers.
+The language of instruction at universities in South Africa is English (or Afrikaans, to a diminishing extent), and Xhosa is taught as a subject, both for native and for non-native speakers.

 Literary works, including prose and poetry, are available in Xhosa, as are newspapers and magazines.
 The South African Broadcasting Corporation broadcasts in Xhosa on both radio (on Umhlobo Wenene FM) and television, and films, plays and music are also produced in the language.
 The best-known performer of Xhosa songs outside South Africa was Miriam Makeba, whose Click Song #1 (Xhosa Qongqothwane) and "Click Song #2" (Baxabene Ooxam) are known for their large number of click sounds.

 In 1996, the literacy rate for first-language Xhosa speakers was estimated at 50%.